ChibiOS/ChibiOS/demos/various/RT-ARMCM4-MAKELIB/readme.txt

 ** TARGET **

-The demo targets a generic ARM Cortex-M4 device without HAL support.
+The demo builds a library containing a pre-configured RT kernel.

 ** The Demo **